 Whenever someone needs to be reimbursed for items less than \$50.00, you may use Petty Cash.
 (If the amount is over \$50.00, a Pay Order must be used.)
-A sample Petty Cash form has been included in the "FORMS" section of this handbook.
+A Petty Cash form is available in the Office of Student Engagement.
 After filling out the Petty Cash form, attach the receipts and take them to the Business Office on the first floor of Nelson Hall to receive your cash.